connery-io/faq-assistant/README.md

 - Grant the necessary permissions to the service account based on what actions it needs to perform.
 - Create and download a JSON Key file for the service account.
 This file contains the credentials used to authenticate your server-to-server API requests.

-**2. Share Google Sheet with Service Account**
+**2. Share the Google Sheets with Service Account**

 - Find the service account's email address in the JSON Key file or in the service account details in the Google Cloud Console.
-- Share the Google Sheet with this service account email, just like you would with any regular user.
+- Share the Google Sheets with this service account email, just like you would with any regular user.

 **3. Enable Google Sheets API**